Portland Volleyball Association - Playing Regulations

 STARTING TIME DEADLINE

-If the team that forfeited the first match has sufficient players present, prior to the expiration of the waiting time, play shall begin.
+If the team that forfeited the first set has sufficient players present, prior to the expiration of the waiting time, play shall begin.

 If after the 10-minute waiting period, the forfeiting team does not have sufficient players present and ready to play, the second game will be declared a forfeit and the match is over.